arno-di-loreto/apihandyman.io/_posts/2016-06-12-writing-openapi-swagger-specification-tutorial-part-7-documentation.md

 series: Writing OpenAPI (Swagger) Specification Tutorial
 series_title: Part 7 - Documentation
 ---
 Previous [posts](http://apihandyman.io/category/openapi-swagger-specification/) showed how to write a highly accurate description of an API interface contract with the [OpenAPI specification](https://openapis.org/).
 But an interface contract, no matter how brilliant, is nothing without some explainations.
-A fully documented OpenAPI specification file can provide some useful information and be used as a part of an API's documentation.
+A fully documented OpenAPI specification file can provide some useful information and be used as a part of an API's documentation.<!--more-->

 # Writing OpenAPI (fka Swagger) Specification tutorial
 This tutorial is composed of several posts: